ManimCommunity/manim/docs/source/tutorials/using_text.rst

 Using Text
 ##########

-There are two different way by which you can render **Text** in videos.
+There are two different way by which you can render **Text** in videos:

 1. Using Pango (:mod:`~.text_mobject`)
 2. Using LaTeX (:mod:`~.tex_mobject`)